Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 - Fixed a bug in which players could trade armor they were still wearing
 - Fixed multiple typos and errors found in weapons.db/items.db/techniques.db (courtesy of Andrio)

+Removals:
+- Removed the Final_Guard monster
+- Removed the Prime_Vise monster
+- Removed Battle Formulas 1 & 2.
+The bot now only has 1 battle formula
+- Removed the !toggle battle formula bot admin command
+- Removed the bot setting the user levels of bot owner/admins upon starting to prevent a security hole

 Again, this isn't everything.
 Be sure to read the versions.txt in the documentation folder for a full list of everything